louisegoethals/BScHons-Pathway-Enrichment-Analysis-of-DEGs/README.md

 Set databases for analysis here.
 Set the output path (where plots are saved).

 ##PEA INVESTIGATE:
-After conducting pathway enrichment analysis, extract the eligible pathways (those that meet the p-value).
+After conducting pathway enrichment analysis, extract the eligible pathways (those that met the p-value).
 Then extract the DEGs associated with those pathways.